 On May 5, 2017, we entered into an equity distribution agreement with each of Credit Suisse Securities (USA) LLC and JMP Securities LLC (collectively, the "Sales Agents"), which we refer to as the "Equity Distribution Agreements," pursuant to which we may sell up to \$100.0 million aggregate offering price of shares of our common stock from time to time through the Sales Agents, as defined in Rule 415 under the Securities Act of 1933.
 The Equity Distribution Agreements were amended on May 2, 2018 in conjunction with the filing of our shelf registration statement registering up to \$750.0 million of its securities, including capital stock (the "2018 Registration Statement").
-For the three months ended March 31, 2019, the Company sold 503,700 shares of common stock under the Equity Distribution Agreements for net proceeds of approximately \$8.6 million.
-For the three months ended March 31, 2018, the Company did not sell any common stock under the Equity Distribution Agreements.
+For the three and six months ended June 30, 2019, we sold 503,700 shares of common stock under the Equity Distribution Agreements for net proceeds of approximately \$8.6 million.
+For the three and six months ended June 30, 2018, we did not sell any common stock under the Equity Distribution Agreements.